16 Surprising Signs Your Mother Is Toxic

 3. She’s never wrong and always plays the victim.

 Have you ever tried to have a reasonable discussion with your mother, only to find yourself apologising for things you didn’t even do?
-Toxic mothers have a knack for twisting narratives, deflecting blame, and playing the victim.
+Toxic mums have a knack for twisting narratives, deflecting blame, and playing the victim.
 They refuse to take responsibility for their actions and always find a way to make you the bad guy.

 4. She’s overly controlling and invasive of your privacy.

-Healthy boundaries are essential in any relationship, but toxic mothers often disregard them.
+Healthy boundaries are essential in any relationship, but toxic mums often disregard them.
 They might snoop through your belongings, read your private messages, or interrogate you about your personal life.
 They want to control every aspect of your life, from your choices to your relationships.
 This behaviour can leave you feeling suffocated and resentful.

 5. She compares you to other people and makes you feel inadequate.